Hamdan bin Mohammed issues a decision regulating vocational education in Dubai

-According to the decision, the Knowledge and Human Development Authority in Dubai will undertake the task of supervising vocational education in the emirate.
-Among its powers for this are: approving the necessary policies to improve the quality of vocational education in the emirate, submitting them to the competent authorities for approval, approving the necessary strategic plans to implement these policies, and designing and developing Professional qualifications, their classification and determining their levels, in accordance with the controls and standards adopted internationally and by the authority, in a manner that meets the implementation of sustainable development plans, and the needs of the labor market in the public and private sectors of skilled and qualified technical cadres.
+In accordance with the decision, the Knowledge and Human Development Authority in Dubai is responsible for supervising vocational education in the emirate, and its powers to do so include: approving the necessary policies to improve the quality of vocational education in the emirate, submitting them to the competent authorities for approval, approving the strategic plans necessary to implement these policies, and designing and developing Occupational qualifications, categorizing them and determining their levels, in accordance with the controls and standards adopted internationally and by the authority, and in a manner that meets the implementation of sustainable development plans, and the needs of the labor market in the public and private sectors of skilled and qualified technical cadres.

-• «Knowledge and Human Development» undertakes the task of supervising vocational education in the Emirate of Dubai.

 Follow our latest local and sports news and the latest political and economic developments via Google news